Universal Broadband Fund: For applicants

-We expect to build on this diversity under the Universal Broadband Fund by providing additional "pathfinder" support to all applicants, but particularly small applicants to build partnerships, point to potential sources of funding, and navigate the application process.
+We built on this diversity under the Universal Broadband Fund by providing additional "pathfinder" support to all applicants, but particularly small applicants to build partnerships, point to potential sources of funding, and navigate the application process.
 These applicants may not have the same expertise or capacity as large Internet service providers but may also represent the only likely applicant in many rural and remote communities.

 Is there a point system for the assessment of projects?

 Projects under the Universal Broadband Fund will be selected based on several criteria outlined in the Application Guide.